Career Advice and Opportunities

 Once you complete a LLB, it may be worth looking at supplementing your degree with specialist legal knowledge in the form of the LLM.

 The LLM (Master of Laws) is a postgraduate qualification that can help you stand out from the rest of your colleagues because it can enhance your knowledge in a specific of law significantly.
 In addition, if there is a certain area of law that you would like to work in, such as Human Rights Law, then a LLM will allow you to build upon your knowledge of the basic principles and concepts of law and deepen your knowledge of human rights law.
 A LLM will allow you to take a more practice-based approach, which may be appealing to law firms and can improve your career prospects.

-3 Popular LLM programmes amongst Canadians include:
+3 Popular LLM programs amongst Canadians include:

-- Corporate and Commercial: (all partners except Liverpool)
+- Corporate and Commercial: (all partners)

-- Medical Law: Kent, Liverpool, Queen Mary
+- Medical Law: Kent

 Hopefully, you were able to get work experience while you were undergoing your law degree and make contacts there so you already know about how the organization works, some of the lawyers who already work there and maybe even the hiring personnel.
 However, there are several other ways to expand your network.

 Another way to build your network is to attend law and employment fairs.
 Several of our partner universities hold law fairs on campus, where they invite many law firms and you can learn more about their firm, meet a few of their employees and ask your questions.
-This is such as good way to talk to legal professionals, get their business cards and ask whether they are offering any work experience in the near future.
+This is a great way to talk to legal professionals, get their business cards and ask whether they are offering any work experience in the near future.
 If they are, ask if you can send them a copy of your CV/Resume.